 - I. Each school must produce an Academy Development Plan (ADP) - 2.
 The ADP must be approved by the Deputy CEO and link into the Trust priorities. - 3.
 Each school must prepare both short-term and medium-term financial plans consistent with the ADP. - 4.
 Reserves must have a specific purpose related to future spending or covering current and future risks. - 5.
-The annual budget must be presented to the LGB Finance Committee (or equivalent) and be approved by the LGB. - 6.
+The annual budget must be reviewed and approved by the LGB Finance Committee (or equivalent) and and then recommended for approval by the Trust Board. - 6.
 As a matter of principle, schools must plan for at least a balanced budget having taken into consideration the maintenance of an appropriate level of reserves. - 7.
 Schools planning a deficit budget must seek approval of the DCAT COO. - 8.
 Monthly reporting: Commentary must be provided by the Business Manager to the Headteacher and DCAT Centre Finance explaining key variances highlighted. - 9.
 Where there are significant under/ overspends, the Business Manager must review and update the budget software to ensure the latest forecasts are accurate. - 10.
 Monthly reports must be reviewed by the Headteacher, shared with the Chair of Governors and shared with the relevant Finance (or equivalent) Committee.